Written by: Amara Sayid

 6. Respect Your Instructor.
 This sounds like common sense, right?
 Rolling your eyes during a correction, yawning, chewing gum, answering your cell phone in class, telling a teacher you can't do that, giving up, walking out, bringing guests to class, talking back after a correction, demanding a spot in a choreography/troupe/teaching program or telling a teacher that they HAVE to give you special attention is incredibly disrespectful.

 If you trust your dance teacher, you should trust that opportunities will be presented to you when you are ready.
 If something happens in class that you are unhappy about, please talk to them privately about it after class.
-Don't go on social media with passive aggressive memes, or start slandering the school because of your hurt ego.

 Your dance teacher is your mentor, not your friend.
 Can friendships emerge?
 Of course.
 But if they don't blossom into what you wanted them to, that doesn't mean your teacher hates you and you should scorn them, the school, their dog, and their whole existence.
 Mentors deserve respect, and boundaries are set for the benefit of the school and all of its participants.
 Getting too chummy can lead to people losing sight of this and crossing lines that one should NEVER cross with anyone.
 My mom has a great phrase in Spanish that says, "Once you've lost respect, you've lost everything."
 Treating your dance mentor with the same reverance you'd treat your boss at work is a wonderful way to keep your relationship as happy and healthy as possible.